 Mini Size For Mini Situations

-One unique strength of the Ollieroo is it’s versatility.
-Many bars boast about their maximum extension range, and we can’t help be impressed, that’s why we ranked the JFIT #1, however the Ollieroo goes above and beyond and not just brags about it’s maximum extension range of 39 inches, which isn’t bad AT ALL, but also mentions it has the SHORTEST range of application as well at just 24inches!
+One unique strength of the Ollieroo is its versatility.
+Many bars boast about their maximum extension range, and we can’t help but be impressed; that’s why we ranked the JFIT #1.
+However, the Ollieroo goes above and beyond and not just brags about its maximum extension range of 39 inches, which isn’t bad AT ALL, but also mentions it has the SHORTEST range of application as well at just 24 inches!

-This doesn’t mean much to you if you live in a house or apartment built in the last 20 years or so, however if you’re living in a much older building, or perhaps you’re planning on moving to the Old World Europe or a modern cramped Asian city, then the minimum range of extension is very important.
+This doesn’t mean much to you if you live in a house or apartment building for the last 20 years or so; however, if you’re living in a much older building, or perhaps you’re planning on moving to the Old World Europe or a modern cramped Asian city, then the minimum range of extension is very important.

-Sure maximum range sounds impressive, but in terms of total range, that is adding maximum extension and minimum extension, the Ollieroo wins out, making it the most versatile bar even if it’s short of the maximum extension range by an inch.
+Sure maximum range sounds impressive, but in terms of total range, that is, adding a maximum extension and minimum extension, the Ollieroo wins out, making it the most versatile bar even if it’s short of the maximum extension range by an inch.

-The Ollieroo weighs in at 2.65 pounds and has diameter of 1.1″, and solid steel construction.
+The Ollieroo weighs in at 2.65 pounds and has a diameter of 1.1″ and solid steel construction.
 The stated max load is what dropped it to the #2 position with a max weight of just 220 pounds or 100kg.
 While this is short of the JFIT by nearly 80 pounds, it’s still no slouch.
-220 pounds is more than the average adult so for those just starting their home workout routines the Ollieroo is a great entry level option.
+220 pounds is more than the average adult, so for those just starting their home workout routines, the Ollieroo is a great entry-level option.

-Also, for young adults and teenagers, the 220 pound max is really not issue at all and the cheaper price only adds to sweeten the appeal of this particular bar.
+Also, for young adults and teenagers, the 220-pound max is really not an issue at all, and the cheaper price only adds to sweeten the appeal of this particular bar.

 3. Maximiza Bar

-- BUILD UPPERBODY STRENGTH - This pull up bar for doorway use will tone and strengthen your back, arms, shoulders and abs muscles for the perfect upperbody workout for men and women
+- Build Upperbody Strength- This pull up bar for doorway use will strengthen and tone your back, arms, shoulders and abs muscles for the perfect upperbody workout for men and women

-So in terms of capabilities the Maximiza is kind of a hybrid of the JFIT’s strength and the Ollieroo’s flexibility.
-Obviously, like an SUV, compared to a tank or a sports car, it can’t out perform 100% in either category, but it covers all the bases pretty well.
-The Maximiza does have one pretty unique feature that we have to admit that after trying we completely fell in love with, and that is it’s comfort!
+So in terms of capabilities, the Maximiza is kind of a hybrid of the JFIT’s strength and the Ollieroo’s flexibility.
+Obviously, like an SUV, compared to a tank or a sports car, it can’t outperform 100% in either category, but it covers all the bases pretty well.
+The Maximize does have one pretty unique feature that we have to admit that, after trying, we completely fell in love with, and that is its comfort!

 Fully Gripped Baby

-Likewise, you want to use a much narrower grip when performing chin ups as apposed to wider grip pull ups.
-Having a grip that runs the entire bar let’s you perform a multitude of different width exercises with ease and that makes the Maximiza kind of like the Cadillac of pull up bars.
+Likewise, you want to use a much narrower grip when performing chin-ups as opposed to wider grip pull-ups.
+Having a grip that runs the entire bar lets you perform a multitude of different-width exercises with ease, and that makes the Maximiza kind of like the Cadillac of pull-up bars.

-Mostly we like it because it comes out of the box fully gripped which is rad because a complete back workout routine will require a combination of wide grip pull ups and closer gripped chin ups and this bar is nearly 100% covered in grip so we like that flexibility.
+Mostly we like it because it comes out of the box fully gripped, which is rad because a complete back workout routine will require a combination of wide grip pull-ups and closer-gripped chin-ups, and this bar is nearly 100% covered in the grip, so we like that flexibility.